Emily E. Witt

 I am a Dunham Jackson Assistant Professor at the University of Minnesota.

-My work is in commutative algebra, including its interactions with representation theory and algebraic geometry.
+My work is in commutative algebra.
+Some of methods use representation theory, and some motivations of my research come from algebraic geometry.
 I am especially interested in local cohomology modules, Lyubeznik numbers, and characteristic p methods.

 In 2011, I graduated from the University of Michigan; my advisor was Mel Hochster.
 Before that, I was and undergraduate at the University of Chicago.
 I also spent an enjoyable semester in the Budapest Semesters in Mathematics program.